jmkulakowski/my-library/dynamic-images-by-ratio/README.md

 # Dynamic Images By Ratio

-A javascript class that automatically sets the height of inline images based on its width and a given ratio.
+A javascript class that allows the user to automatically set the height of inline images based on their widths and a given ratio.

 <a href="https://jmkulakowski.github.io/my-library/dynamic-images-by-ratio/" target="_blank">demo usage</a>